Job Retention Scheme

 Employers can claim for employees added to the payroll on or before 19 March 2020 using the online system here.
 To access the system, you will need the Government Gateway User ID and password provided when registering for PAYE online.

 On 29 May, the Chancellor updated the furlough scheme and confirmed that the scheme will continue until the 31 of October 2020.
-From 1 August employers will be required to pay the NI and pension contributions for their furloughed employees.
-From 1 Sept, employers will also be required to pay 10% of their furloughed employees salary which increases to 20% on 1 October.
+From 1 August employers were required to pay the NI and pension contributions for their furloughed employees.

-However from 1 July, employers will have the flexibility for furloughed employees to work part-time whilst continuing to be paid for the days they don’t work as part of the furlough scheme.
-Employees must apply to furlough employees by 10 June 2020 in order to qualify for the scheme.
+Employers will have the flexibility for furloughed employees to work part-time whilst continuing to be paid for the days they don’t work as part of the furlough scheme.
+Employees must have applied to furlough employees by 10 June 2020 in order to qualify for the scheme.